cap-js-community/feature-toggle-library/docs/usage/index.md

 processing delay until the change is picked up by all subscribers.

 {: .info }
-Setting a value to `null` will return the associated toggle to its fallback value.
+Setting a feature value to `null` will delete the associated remote state and effectively reset it to its fallback value.

 ### External Validation